Industrial/Organizational Psychology

 - work-life balance

-- job attitudes (e.g., job satisfaction, commitment to the organization)
+- job attitudes (e.g., job satisfaction, organizational commitment)

 How is I-O different than human resource management (HRM) or organizational behavior (OB)?

-This is a common question for students torn between business and psychology, Whereas I-O Psychology is taught in psychology departments, HRM and OB tend to be taught in business departments.
-Industrial psychology (the “I” side of I-O) covers many topics that overlap with HRM, such as employee selection, training, and performance appraisal.
-Organizational psychology (the “O” side of I-O) covers many topics that overlap with OB, such as motivation, job attitudes, and teamwork.
-One difference between the business and psychology majors is that business focuses more directly on the organization as a whole, whereas the psychology places greater focus on individual behavior and behavior within work groups.
+This is a common question for students torn between business and psychology.
+Whereas I/O Psychology is taught in psychology departments, HRM and OB tend to be taught in business departments.
+Industrial psychology (the “I” side of I/O) covers many topics that overlap with HRM, such as employee selection, training, and performance appraisal.
+Organizational psychology (the “O” side of I/O) covers many topics that overlap with OB, such as leadership, motivation, job attitudes, and teamwork.
+One difference between the business and psychology majors is that business tends to focuses more on the organization as a whole, whereas psychology places greater focus on individual and small group behavior.
+Additionally, most degrees in I/O Psychology heavily emphasize quantitative methods used in psychological settings including psychometrics assessments, experimental and non-experimental research designs, and inferential statistics.